- Search The Registry

 - My Account

 Barbara Charlene Jordan was from Houston, TX.
 She earned a bachelor's degree from Texas Southern University and a law degree from Boston University.
 In 1966, she became the first Black woman to win a seat in the Texas Senate.
 She authored the state's first successful minimum wage bill and pushed for civil rights legislation.
 In 1972, she was elected to the U.S. House of Representatives.
-She took a seat on the Judiciary Committee, where she earned national attention for her eloquent speech in favor of impeaching President Nixon during the Watergate affair.
+She took a seat on the Judiciary Committee, earning national attention for her eloquent speech in favor of impeaching President Nixon during the Watergate affair.

 The many awards Barbara Jordan received include the Eleanor Roosevelt Humanities Award and more than 20 honorary doctorates from leading U.S. universities.
+A lesbian and bisexual woman, she died on January 17, 1996.